sgmlguru/xlsx2xml/docs/exist-db-notes.md

 This contains various info and notes about eXist-DB-related matters.

-## Install

-* eXist-DB 4.6.1 (the Calabash module doesn't like 5.x and I don't know what's wrong)
+## Calabash Module for eXist

+* eXist-DB 5.2.0
 * xsltforms
-* XSLTForms Demo
-* XProc Calabash module
+* XProc Calabash module - you'll need to clone the Git repo at (https://github.com/eXist-db/xquery-xproc-xmlcalabash-module) and build the module from source using `mvn clean package -DskipTests`

 This XQuery returns XML (the module itself returns a map, i.e. `map {"result":"<p>markup</p>"}`, so we need to read the map entry's value and parse that as XML using `parse-xml($out?result)`):